Scope of this Policy

 All of the organisations to which the personal information may be disclosed require appropriate Privacy Policies and systems that adhere to Australian privacy law.

-Gardior does not disclose information about you to other organisations for marketing purposes.
+Gardior does not disclose personal information to other organisations for marketing purposes.

 Disclosure to overseas recipients